periode/digital-culture/sessions/04_society_2.md

 ---

-The same thing as counter-revolutions, but in peaceful times:
+> Computational politics refers applying computational methods to large datasets derived from online and off–line data sources for conducting outreach, persuasion and mobilization in the service of electing, furthering or opposing a candidate, a policy or legislation.

+- the rise of big data
-- individual targeting
+- the shift from demographics to individual targeting
+- the opacity and power of computational modelling
+- the use of persuasive behavioral science
-- real-time adjustment
+- the dynamic real-time experimentation
-- new power brokers
+- the growth of new power brokers

+---

+### Election periods

+---

+The intent is to use computers to push the right buttons.
+This takes place within a longer history of marketing and politics (e.g. A/B testing).

 <!-- If governmental response did take some time to develop, it was mostly because they didn't quite understand the means through which censorship could work in this new ecosystem.
 While censorship was historically based on specific choke points through which institutions could exert their power (publishing houses, royal approval, etc.).